nd1511/OMASGAN_/README.md

 Date: Monday 18 January 2021: Creation of the Folder Proof Of Concept Experiment for the Boundary Task and the Retraining Task of OMASGAN.

-In the Proof Of Concept Experiment for the Boundary and Retraining Tasks, according to Table 4 of the f-GAN paper, we use the Pearson Chi-Squared f-divergence metric and we note that after Pearson Chi-Squared, the next best are KL and then Jensen-Shannon.
+In the Proof Of Concept Experiment for the Boundary and Retraining Tasks, according to Table 4 of the f-GAN paper, we use the Pearson Chi-Squared f-divergence distribution metric and we note that after Pearson Chi-Squared, the next best are KL and then Jensen-Shannon.

 Project Website: [OMASGAN Project](https://anonymous.4open.science/r/2c122800-a538-4357-b452-a8d0e9a92bee/).